protongraph/protongraph/README.md

 The **current focus** is to get the standalone version in a working state and **add a lot of documentation**.
 Even though ConceptGraph doesn't have all of its planned features, we can't expect anyone to actually use this tool if nobody knows how to.

+## Build from source

+If the pre-built binaries doesn't work on your system, you can export the project by following the instructions on this repository: https://github.com/HungryProton/concept_graph_environment

 ## Social medias

 Despite being a very new project, the ConceptGraph community is growing.
 Head over to the Discord server if you want to ask for help